 or discover the town of China in Kolkata

 That’s a small Sunday gift to my readers.
 Hope you enjoyed reading it.
 I will be waiting for your comments.
-Have an awesome Sunday everyone and let me know how do you spend your special day!
+Have an awesome Sunday everyone and let me know how do you usually spend your Sundays!

 Sending you lots of love!